wp-plugins/contact-form-manager/readme.txt

 Please check the wordpress version you are using.
 Make sure it meets the minimum version recommended by us.
 Make sure all files of the `contact form manager` plugin uploaded to the folder `wp-content/plugins/`

 = 2.
-Why are the emails are not being sent on contact form submission ? =

-Please ensure that PHP mail() function is enabled in your server.
-Also some servers enforce a validation which requires that the sender email address must belong to same domain,ie, if your site is xyz.com, then the sender email must be someone@xyz.com

-= 3.
 How can I display the contact form in my website ? =

 First you need to create a new contact form.
 Now in the XYZ Contact > Contact Forms page you can see the newly created contact form and its short code.
 Please copy this short code and paste in your contact page.

-= 4.
+= 3.
 How can I add a field to my contact form ? =

 To add a new field in the contact form, please click the edit contact form or add a new contact form link.
 Now you can see a section Form Elements and from here please select the Add Elements.
 No you can select the and create a new element or field.

-= 5.
+= 4.
 Should I replace my contact form shortcode after editing the contact form element settings ? =

 No. There is no need to replace the contact form shortcode after editing the contact form elements.
 It will update automatically and saves you from the trouble of replacing the code everytime.

-= 6.
+= 5.
 How should I get a mail with all the fields used in the contact form ? =

 In the mail content, please use all the codes corresponding to the fields you have used in the contact field.
 Please make sure that you have added all the tag codes (the code will be like [text-1], [email-2] etc.) in the email body.
 Custom fields like captcha and submit button cannot be used in mail.

-= 7.
+= 6.
 Can I embed the contact form into my template file ? =

 Yes, you can embed the contact form into your template file.
 You cannot directly add the shortcode in the template file but you will need to pass the code into do_shortcode() function and display its output like this: